Anmol283/Linux_Administration/LAB-7.md

+## LAB-7 Implement chown, chmod command with their options
 ## A) Implement chown, chmod command with their options.

 ### Step 1 - Open Linux and create a new file using the touch command.